 Glacier View Meadows (GVM) has many greenbelts, which are accessible to all Glacier View Road & Recreation (R&R) Association members that are in good standing with their dues payment to the Association.
 GVM also borders on US Forest Service land.
 The location of these “community facility” areas is shown on the GVM map.
 Many lots in GVM have been platted with easements that allow pedestrian access to the greenbelts and Forest Service land.
 Some of these easements and recreational areas have been defined as trails, and others are awaiting development.
 The quality and extent of a coordinated system of trails in GVM is largely dependent on volunteer creativity and labor from the community and willingness of the members to provide adequate funding through the R&R dues structure or contributions.

+This trail was established in 2019.
 The parking area for these trails is in filing 2 off Iron Mountain Dr just before Mt Guero Ct.
 The trail is on the GVM open space above the Forest Service land between Iron Mountain Dr and Manhead Meadow Ct.
 There is a small sign on a tree by the parking area with an arrow pointing in the direction of the trails.
+This trail is not shown on the map with other trails since it is in filing 2 and beyond the area of that map.

 Hike about 1/2 mile in the direction of that arrow to find the Longview and Bear Caves Loop signs.